matthewh806/matthewh806.github.io/_posts/2017-03-20-dream-log-plan.md

 My hope is to keep a semi-regular log of my dreams on this site.
 The only rule I will impose on myself is that I must copy the logs verbatim from my physical journal (save for names, to avoid any potential embarrassment).

+My longterm hope / goal is to create very simple games out of some (or all!) of my dreams.
+This is far from an original idea, with numerous examples available, most notable is the PlayStation game [LSD](https://en.wikipedia.org/wiki/LSD_(video_game)) based on a journal of 10 years.
+I haven't yet had the pleasure of playing the game, but it looks great.